GabrielOnDelphi/Delphi_Fix_SetFocus/README.md

 SetFocus is broken in Delphi.

 Try to set focus on a visual control that is disabled or is invisible or simply is not focusable, and the program will crash.
-This tool does a batch replace to replace Delphi’s SetFocus with a safer alternative.
+This tool batch replaces Delphi’s SetFocus with a safer alternative.

 Full project description [here](https://gabrielmoraru.com/setfocus-is-broken-in-delphi/)